-· Tuition, travel and living allowances
+Tuition, travel and living allowances

-Churchill Fellowships provide financial support for Australian Citizens to undertake study, training or projects overseas that offer special advantage over those in Australia.
+Churchill Fellowships provide financial support for Australian Citizens to undertake study, training or projects overseas.
 Fellowships will not normally be awarded for higher academic or formal qualifications.
 Applicants must be over 18 years of age.
-Further information and applications are available from the Chief Executive Officer, The Winston Churchill Memorial Trust, 218 Northbourne Ave, Braddon ACT 2612.
-Tel (02) 6247 8333.
+Further information and applications are available from the Chief Executive Officer, The Winston Churchill Memorial Trust, 218 Northbourne Ave, Braddon ACT 2612, Tel (02) 6247 8333.
 Applications close late February.